Pawar-Tushar/NetShield-IDS/README.md

 ## Acknowledgements

-- **Scapy**: For providing powerful functionality for packet crafting and sending.
+- **Scapy**: For providing powerful functionality for packet capturing.
 - **Python 3.x**: For the simplicity and flexibility it offers for network programming.

 ---

 ## Conclusion

-NETSHIELD IDS provides an essential tool for monitoring and protecting networks from a wide range of attacks.
+**NETSHIELD IDS** provides an essential tool for monitoring and protecting networks from a wide range of attacks.
 Its real-time detection capabilities, customizable rules, and logging features make it a valuable tool for security professionals and network administrators.

 ---